vg100p2group1/Civilization_Restart/ReadMe.md

 ​	1) The collision with the walls.
 We now just stop the player if he is going to collide with the wall.

 ​	2) We haven't write the screen adaptation for the Mini Map, so it may overlap with the Main Map.

+​	3) For test reason, the Players' speed is faster than the bullet's speed, so if you are shooting while moving, it will look weird.